brickminer/python-bot/README.md

 mv `.env.dist` `.env`
 ```

 Fill your database credentials and Telegram API token into your `.env` file.
+All configurations are read from this file.

 ## Running locally (Docker)